Exchange Server 2003 mailbox store does not mount when the mailbox store database reaches the 16-GB limit

 The same Exmerge.exe functionality that is available for databases that are in regular storage groups is available for databases that are in a recovery storage group.
 However, note the following differences that apply when you use the Exmerge.exe tool with a recovery storage group:

-You do not have to override the Deny setting that is configured for the Receive As permission for members of the administrative group when you extract data from the recovery storage group.
+- You do not have to override the Deny setting that is configured for the Receive As permission for members of the administrative group when you extract data from the recovery storage group.
 However, when you merge data back to the regular storage group, you must add the appropriate user account to the mailbox store.
 Additionally, you must assign the account the Receive As permission.

-The original mailbox must still be present in the original database and must still be connected to an Active Directory user account.
+- The original mailbox must still be present in the original database and must still be connected to an Active Directory user account.